Blog

 How AI Shapes the Online Experience

-Artificial intelligence now powers most of what children see online.
-Algorithms are designed to keep users engaged which means kids are constantly fed more of what they already show interest in.
+Artificial intelligence is behind most of what kids encounter online.
+Algorithms are designed to maximize engagement, which means kids are provided with more of what they are already interested in.

 For example:

-• Smart toys and learning apps collect data and adapt based on behavior influencing how kids think and respond
+• Smart toys and learning applications also gather data and adapt based on behavioral data they are gathering.
+These systems are essentially driving how kids learn and respond.

 Social Media and Mental Health in Children